– Commenced Dosing of Patients in Phase 1 Clinical Trial with INM-755 –

 Cash Flows From Investing Activities

-Purchase of short-term investments
+Proceeds (purchase) of short-term investments

 Purchase of property and equipment

-Total cash outflows from investing activities
+Total cash provided by (outflows) from investing

 Cash Flows From Financing Activities